Virtualization

 OpenShift Virtual Guest Tagging

 Some workloads require the use of VLAN interfaces in virtual machines.
-VMware terms this feature “Virtual Guest Tagging” or “VLAN Guest Tagging” while OpenStack calls it “VLAN-aware instances”.
+VMware calls this feature “Virtual Guest Tagging” or “VLAN Guest Tagging” while OpenStack calls it “VLAN-aware instances”.
 See how OpenShift Virtualization can pass 802.1q trunks to VMs using a traditional Linux Bridge interface.

 Continue reading